SaraIrving/Midterm/lib/project-kickoff.md

 - As a user I want to view the menu.
 - As a user I want to then choose which menu items, and quantity.
 - As a user I want to be able to change my menu items before I order.
-- As a user I can see my order total before I order / after I update my order.
+- As a user I can see my order total before I order / when I update my order.
 - As a user I want to put in my contact info, and press order to order my food.
 - As a user I want to receive order confirmation, and time for pickup.
 - As an admin, I want to receive an SMS when an order is placed.
-- As an admin, I want to send an SMS to the app containing the pickup time AND then, the app conveys the confirmation and pickup time to the user VIA SMS.
 - As a user I don't want to accidentally order more than once.
+ - they click place order, the form replaced with thank you message.
+ - change banner to read: Please wait while order is being confirmed..
+ - It would be nice for banner to have . . . loading animation
 - As an admin, I can login to my dashboard and view a list of pending and past orders.
 - As an admin, I can specify wait time, which will confirm the order.
+- responsive

 ### Stretch Scenarios
+- As an admin, I want to send an SMS to the app containing the pickup time AND then, the app conveys the confirmation and pickup time to the user VIA SMS.
 - As a user it would be ideal to have a cancel SMS command feature, if I want to cancel my order
-- As an admin, would be necessary to add or edit the menu
+- As an admin, would be necessary to add or edit the menu ****
-- As an admin, would be nice to offer specials
+- As an admin, would be nice to offer specials ****
-- Change formatting of how drinks are displayed
+- Change formatting of how drinks are displayed **
-- actually add google maps instead of a photo of a map
+- actually add google maps instead of a photo of a map **
-- the confirmation page displays the pickup time after it is sent from the restaurant (in addition to notifying the client via TEXT)
-- have an admin user that can view all post orders
 - create a filter for results in dashboard

 ## Tables